hkim06/hkim06.github.io/software_architecture/microservices/architecture_pattern/dps.md

 [Database per service]

+Keep each microservice's persisent data private to that service and accessible only via its API.
+A service's transactions only involve its database.

 Benefits
 - Helps ensure that services are loosely coupled.
 - Each service can use the type of database that is best suited to its needs.